ABOUT

 We support strategic interventions at the community, regional, and international levels that safeguard the lives, rights, and work of environmental defenders.
 For a growing number of foundations, we provide an efficient means of sharing knowledge, expertise, and funding to environmental, land, and Indigenous defenders.
 The more we can combine and expedite resources, the greater the impact.

-WHO ARE ENVIRONMENTAL DEFENDERS?
+WHO ARE ENVIRONMENTAL HUMAN RIGHTS DEFENDERS?

-Environmental defenders are not a homogenous group.
+Environmental human rights defenders are not a homogenous group.
 At EDC, we aim to apply the broadest possible definition, particularly including people who may never use that label to describe themselves.
 For us, climate defenders include lawyers, scientists, professional organizers, or NGO leaders.
 But most of our support centers communities defending their lands, their children’s health, their culture, and way of life from projects that directly threaten them.

 PARTICIPATING FUNDERS